One suspect charged, second dead in Cobb home shooting | Atlanta: News, Weather and Traffic

-What was thought to be a home invasion morphed into what police are now calling a gang-related attack with a suspect in custody for murder.
+In a bizarre turn of events, what was originally reported as a home invasion morphed into what police are now calling a gang-related attack with a suspect in custody for murder.

-Javarian Mitchell wasn’t the trigger man in the Thursday morning shooting that killed Keandre Funches, 27, but Marietta police said his involvement was a direct result of it.
+Police got a call about 2:30 a.m. from Shaquita Green who initially told them someone tried to break into her Marietta home and that she shot them.

+But Marietta police Officer Chuch McPhilamy said that wasn’t the case and instead investigators discovered the incident was gang related.

-Witnesses told police homeowner Shaquita Green let Mitchell inside her home about 2 a.m.
-Mitchell was with Funches, who was looking for a resident who was not home.
+Witnesses told police Green let Javarian Mitchell inside her home and that he let in Keandre Funches, who was looking for a resident who was not home.
 McPhilamy said Mitchell and Green knew each other, but did not know the extent of their relationship.

 “At some point, Funches threatened the residents with his own hand gun,” McPhilamy said.
 Green’s three children were inside the home at the time.
 Funches, police said, had had several run-ins with Marietta police, including a 2015 incident where he pointed a gun at an officer.